alicevision/CCTag/BUILD.md

 OpenCV need to be compiled separately and installed in some `OPENCV_INSTALL` path.
 Then, when running cmake you need to provide the path to the location where `OpenCVConfig.cmake` is installed, usually `${OPENCV_INSTALL}/share/share/OpenCV/` (see below).

 CCTag contains code optimized for AVX2  instruction set, which significantly increases detection performance.
-To enable it, add "-mavx2" to `CMAKE_CXX_FLAGS`.
+You can enable it with the option: `cmake -DCCTAG_ENABLE_SIMD_AVX2=ON`.

 ----------